Tuursa/ML_Sentiment_Analysis_Drugs_dataset/README.md

 * Can we create a way for people to find the best medication for their illness?

 * What machine learning models work best for predicting the sentiment or rating based on review?

-### This notebook contains the EDA for the project dataset.